juliasut/DALL-E-2.0/README.md

   [x] - Add post routes for creating and retrieving the posts [x] - Add dalle routes to generate the data from the openai API

+## Part III - BE Storing A Post with an Image
+[x] - Add Cloudinary to store images and give image url [x] - Only store image urls in Post models in mongodb